ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     enable: false
 ---

+>As of 2023-05-05, I have only used the NixOS system for half a month, so there will inevitably be some mistakes and omissions in this article, please read it carefully.

+>I will continue to try my best to repair and improve the content in the future, hope you like it, also eager to get any feedback~

 > The target NixOS version of this article is 22.11, and the Nix version is 2.15.0.
 In this environment, Nix Flakes is still an experimental feature.

 >You need to have some Linux experience and programming experience to play with NixOS & Nix Flakes, so I don't recommend NixOS for any Linux beginners.